 IP Camera Streaming without NVRs

 Some IP cameras require the support of a central network video recorder (NVR) to handle the recording, video, and alarm management.
-Ant Media destructive approach changes this definition because it is using normal server hardware and the support cost is relatively low compare to NVR.
+Ant Media’s destructive approach changes this definition because it is using normal server hardware and the support cost is relatively low compared to NVR.
 Also if NVR has a tech problem, it is a big thing but Ant Media Server Case is pretty practical by changing an OEM part.

 Another important part is that it is quite difficult to scale IP camera numbers with NVR.
 They do have in general 8,16,24,32 channels and they are limited with these numbers.
-With Ant Media Server we are proportionally supporting any number of IP camera with a server hardware upgrade, so it is very easy to scale IP camera number
+With Ant Media Server we are proportionally supporting any number of IP cameras with a server hardware upgrade, so it is very easy to scale IP camera number

 IP Camera Streaming with RTSP